liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/unlicensed-onedrive-accounts.md

 **4. When will an unlicensed account get archived?**

 **Answer:** For newly unlicensed OneDrive accounts, it will be after 93 days of the license removal or user deletion.
-For example, a OneDrive account that became unlicensed on August 1, 2025, will be inaccessible to users as of November 2, 2025.
-For unlicensed OneDrive accounts with license removal before October 26, 2024, the accounts will be archived sometime between late January 2025 to late March 2025.
+For example, a OneDrive account that became unlicensed on August 1, 2026, will be inaccessible to users as of November 2, 2026.
+For unlicensed OneDrive accounts with license removal before July 28, 2025, the accounts will be archived sometime between late January 2025 to late October 2025.

 **5. How does it impact eDiscovery in Microsoft Purview?**